gofish/ioqueue/README.md

 ----

 The library only supports read operations for the moment.
 A matching write API, via `ioqueue_write()`, is planned for development.

+The included benchmark is the best usage example.
+The [`ioqueue_bench()`](http://www.procself.net/pub/scm/?p=ioqueue.git;a=blob;f=bench.cc;h=83cceb4440b5b9e211d5ae459767cd38cd52507e;hb=HEAD#l169) function contains the ioqueue API calls.

+The benchmark generates `REQUEST` read requests of size `BUFSIZE` each with a random offset aligned to `BUFSIZE`.
+Each request is queued, using `ioqueue_pread()`, which takes a file descriptor, an output buffer, a buffer length, the file offset, and a callback.
+The file descriptor must be open for reading with flag `O_DIRECT` and the callback will be executed asynchronously on the current thread at some point when it called via `ioqueue_reap`.

+The function `ioqueue_reap()` checks the queue for completed requests and executes their callback functions, returning the number of requests processed, which may be 0, or -1 on error.
+A non-zero `min` parameter, if specified, will cause the function to block until `min` requests have completed (KAIO), or at least 1 request has completed (Pthreads).

+In the benchmark, the reap is executed after each pread with a `min` parameter of either 0, when fewer requests are in flight than the depth of the I/O queue, or 1.
+It is assumed that minimizing request latency is a priority and that reaping an empty queue is a fast operation (no syscall).
+For the KAIO backend this feature is provided by libaio.
+For the Pthread backend, an empty queue implies no lock contention.
+Once the maximum number of in-flight requests is reached, the value 1 is passed and the reap will block until one or more requests have completed, thus freeing some space in the queue.

+The API is single-threaded and is intended to be used in a single process with no threads, or via a single I/O manager thread.
+The I/O itself is asynchronous so this main process/thread can do other work while the queue is full and `ioqueue_reap(0)` returns 0.
+Once the I/O is complete, callback functions are executed on main thread during the next call to `ioqueue_reap()`.

+On the KAIO backend, there is support for using `poll()` to detect I/O readiness.
+The file descriptor returned from `ioqueue_eventfd()` will receive `POLL_IN/OUT/ERR` notifications when individual requests have completed or failed.
+This is less efficient than directly reaping requests in a data-driven program, but may be useful for e.g. a network server that already processes events on many file descriptors via polling.
+In this case the server may process other network I/O events as they occurs instead of blocking during `ioqueue_reap()` for the completion of disk I/O.